POSTS TAGGED: Advent Vega

-Posted May 10, 2011 By: egzthunder1
+Posted May 10, 2011 at 06:00 am by egzthunder1

-Posted April 7, 2011 By: Will Verduzco
+Posted April 7, 2011 at 12:00 pm by Will Verduzco

 Lusting after those ever-present soft keys that Google introduced in Android 3.0 Honeycomb?
 Luckily, XDA forum member and CyanogenMod developer mad-murdock has been hard at work to stave off your upgraditis.
 In essence, the developer has added the ubiquitous Android soft keys to the notification bar, which he then moved to the bottom of the screen.
 Additionally, the full screen event handling has been modified such that the notification bar is now (almost) always present.